 Pete is a VP of Technology at ThreeWill.
 Pete’s primary role is driving the overall technology strategy and roadmap for ThreeWill.
 Pete also serves as ThreeWill’s Hiring Manager and is constantly looking for new talent to join the ThreeWill family.

 Hello everybody.
 My name’s Pete Skelly.
 I’m a principal consultant and Director of Technology here at ThreeWill and I’d like to thank y’all for joining me today.
-We’re going to do a quick presentation on the new business operating system what ThreeWill’s calling the new business operating system and discuss the combination of Office 365, Microsoft’s Azure and on-premises products and how they can create value for your business.
+We’re going to do a quick presentation on the new business operating system what ThreeWill’s calling the new business operating system and discuss the combination of Microsoft 365, Microsoft’s Azure and on-premises products and how they can create value for your business.

 So, let’s dive right in.
 We’ve done this presentation a couple of times and typically I start off and explain Why Live Event.
 So, in October of 2014, we published a white paper that really described what we call the new business operating system and why we believe that the new business operating system really provides some compelling opportunities for enterprise collaboration, increases in productivity, and innovation.